Early Spring Soil Preparation: When and How?

 Make it All Easier With Mulch

 All this work every spring runs a risk of becoming bothersome, depending on your tolerance.
-One sure way to make it easier and avoid a lot of the work is to add mulch to your garden every fall.
-Mulch helps regulate soil’s moisture and temperature throughout all seasons.
+One sure way to make it easier and avoid a lot of work is to add mulch to your garden every fall.
+Mulch helps regulate soil moisture and temperature throughout all seasons.
 It works with compost to help build good soil, so you’ll have fewer amendments to apply each year, and helps prevent weeds from sprouting.
-We recommend using layers of thick, wet cardboard, brown grocery bags, or newspaper over good compost, then topped with a layer of chipped wood mulch in the fall.
+We recommend using layers of thick, wet cardboard, brown grocery bags, or newspaper over good compost, then topping with a layer of chipped wood mulch in the fall.
 These natural mulches help build soil as they break down, unlike plastic or landscape cloth.